thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 A `mapping`  is a `QueryExpr`, but shouldn't be evaluated to a nothing.

-FYI, here're some valid instances about `selector`.
+FYI, here are some valid instances about `selector`.

 ```
 _.foo,